jiaxicheng/pentaho/pdi_pattern_automate_with_parameters.md

   +----------------------+      +----------------------------+      +--------------------------+
 ```

-in `Modified Java Script Value step`, we setup PRPT filename and exported Excel filename,
+In `Modified Java Script Value step`, we setup PRPT filename, exported Excel filename and
-and parameters required to run the prpt reports with proper data type.
+all parameters required to run the PRPT reports with proper data type.

 ```
 var prpt_filename = getEnvironmentVar("rpt_file");